Using limθ→0 sin θ / θ = 1Find the limits in Exercises 23–46.limx... | Channels for Pearson+

 L'Hôpital's Rule

 L'Hôpital's Rule is a method for finding limits of indeterminate forms, such as 0/0 or ∞/∞.
-It states that if the limit of f(x)/g(x) as x approaches a point results in an indeterminate form, the limit can be found by differentiating the numerator and denominator separately.
-This rule is particularly useful for evaluating limits involving complex expressions, such as limx→0 (tan 2x) / x.
+It states that if the limit of f(x)/g(x) as x approaches a value results in an indeterminate form, the limit can be found by differentiating the numerator and denominator separately.
+This rule is particularly useful for the given problem, where direct substitution leads to an indeterminate form.

 Recommended video: